-Note: As part of a (currently hypothetical) platform for John Fial as a candidate for the 2020 Democratic Nomination for President, this page serves as an FAQ page.
+Note: As part of a hypothetical platform for the Presidency, this page serves as an FAQ page.
 For the other pages, see www.johnfial.com/campaign/

 There are so many candidates, do you really expect to win?